Sunidhi Chauhan: 2014–17: Dil Dhadakne Do and Rangoon

 Chauhan's first release of 2014 was the Vishal-Shekhar composed "Punjabi Wedding Song" from Hasee Toh Phasee, which was a duet with Benny Dayal.
 The "foot-tapping number" became popular at weddings that were scheduled soon after the film.
 She was next heard in Rahman's traditional tuned "Tu Kuja" from Highway.
 According to The Times of India, "Though a devotional number, Chauhan's voice mixed with the music creates a very Western effect" to the song.
 Apart from rendering Hitesh Sonik-composed "Ghoom Gayi" included in the album Hawaa Hawaai, She made an on-screen appearance in its music promotional video.
 Moreover, Chauhan performed the "Mardaani Anthem" from Mardaani which was about women empowerment.
 During the year, she recorded the track "Adhure" from Mary Kom sung in her "gentle", "soft" voice.
 Apart from rendering "Qawali and rock fused" title track of Daawat-e-Ishq along with Javed Ali, she collaborated with Vishal-Shekhar again for Happy New Year's "Dance Like a Chammiya".
 She then made her second appearance in a music video, titled "Baal Khade" from Khoobsurat, along with composer Sneha Khanwalkar and Sonam Kapoor.
 She also lent her voice for the recreated version of Rajasthani folk song "Engine Ki Seeti" from the film.
 Apart from Bollywood films, Chauhan lent her voice to the title track of the romantic thriller TV series Ek Hasina Thi.

-Chauhan's first release of 2015 was Sajid–Wajid's Punjabi peppy track "Phatte Tak Nachna" from Dolly Ki Doli, which was recorded in one and a half-hour.
-She also performed a Jazz style number, "Girls Like To Swing" for Shankar–Ehsaan–Loy in Dil Dhadakne Do, which Chauhan considered as a type of song that she has not "attempted before".
+Chauhan's first release of 2015 was Sajid–Wajid's peppy Punjabi track "Phatte Tak Nachna" from Dolly Ki Doli, which was recorded in one and a half-hour.
+She also performed a jazz style number, "Girls Like To Swing" for Shankar–Ehsaan–Loy in Dil Dhadakne Do, which Chauhan considered as a type of song that she has not "attempted before".
 The Indian Express appraised how Chauhan "crooned her lungs out" and "fitting the vocals in difficult structures" by not missing "even a quarter of a beat".
 Moreover, Chauhan recorded the title track of Piku where Surabhi Redkar from Koimoi felt that her "gifted bright voice" failed to "upbeat feel" of the song.